kdradjat/da_rnaseq/README.md

 * molecular characterization data (e.g., gene expression values)

 ### All RNA-Seq and ChIP-Seq Sample and Signature Search (ARCHS4)
+ARCHS4 is a pan-tissue dataset containing samples originating from experiences from SRA and GEO.
+It is composed of diverse samples from experiences that do not only focus on cancer.

 ### Genotype Tissue Expression (GTEx)
+GTEx is a large-scale resource that profiles gene expression across multiple human tissues.
+It contains RNA-Seq data from postmortem tissue samples collected from hundreds of donors.

 ## Installation
 ```